 There’s no denying that the Apple Watch is the best smartwatch around.
 Right now, there are few options that can compare.
 With an ever-growing number of helpful convenience features added over the years, the Apple Watch has quickly become less of a luxury, and more of an essential piece of technology for its health and connectivity benefits.

 Is it worth getting an Apple Watch?
 While it’s easy to argue that a brand new 530-dollar Apple Watch Series 5 might not fit everyone’s budget, Swappa makes it easy to find great deals on previous-generation Apple Watches, priced as low as $165.
 Prices that low make the Apple Watch hard to ignore, especially when you’re already saving hundreds of dollars by picking up a gently used iPhone on Swappa.

 With so many options and variants, the hardest part is figuring out which Apple Watch Series is the best for you and your budget.
-In this post, we’ll be highlighting Apple Watch Series 5, 4, and 3.
-These are the only models that are currently still sold and supported by Apple, with scheduled software updates to watchOS 7, which adds new features like built-in sleep tracking, dance workout tracking, and more.
+In this post, we’ll be highlighting Apple Watch Series 6, 5, 4, 3, and SE.
+These are the only models that are currently still sold and supported by Apple — and the only ones compatible with watchOS 7, which adds new features like built-in sleep tracking, dance workout tracking, and more.
 Which Apple Watch is best?
 Let’s find out.

 Apple Watch Series 6

 The Apple Watch Series 6 was officially unveiled during Apple’s virtual press event on September 15th, 2020.
-The smartwatch is the six generation Apple Watch and comes with a handful of new features to improve upon the previous generation Series 5.
+The smartwatch is the sixth generation Apple Watch, and it comes with a handful of new features to improve upon the previous generation Series 5.